jgd-solutions/jgd-cmake-modules/docs/build_with_cmake.rst

   cmake -B <build-dir> -G Xcode

-CMake variable definitions can be specified on the command line with :code:`-D`, which will override or introduce CMake variables as CMake interprets the script files.
+CMake variable definitions can be specified on the command line with :code:`-D`, which will override or introduce CMake cache variables before CMake interprets the script files.
 Command-line definitions are used to control custom features of a project, or to change CMake's behaviour.

 .. code-block:: bash